 If you have multiple tag files (across different projects), or your current working directory changes, it is useful to have vim search recursively upwards for the tags file.
 To enable this, add to your .vimrc:

-I used to like for vim to automatically change directory for the current open file, but I now employ a few macros in place of this.
+(I used to like for vim to automatically change directory for the current open file, but I now employ a few macros in place of this.
 Having a stable working directory makes plugins happier and allows for things like :make to work better.
+The vinegar plugin also provides a handy "-" mapping to open the directory browser.)

 There are several ways to jump to a tag, the most basic is one of: